Biological ornament: Sexual selection

-In 1982, William Hamilton and Merlene Zuk proposed that male ornaments may enable healthy males to advertise the fact that they are free of diseases and parasites, a theory that is now known as the "Bright Male" hypothesis.
-According to this hypothesis, if an animal was diseased, it would not be able to grow such beautifully colored plumage.
-Since disease is a major source of juvenile mortality, females would choose the males with the most elaborate ornaments to ensure that they will have healthy offspring.
+In 1982, William Hamilton and Merlene Zuk proposed that male ornaments may enable healthy males to advertise the fact that they are free of diseases and parasites, a theory that is now known as the "bright male" hypothesis.
+According to this hypothesis, if an animal was diseased, it would not be able to grow ornaments like beautifully colored plumage.
+Since disease is a major source of juvenile mortality, females would choose the males with the most elaborate ornaments to ensure that they have healthy offspring.